 Everyone of all ages is at risk for falls.
 It is better to be extra careful than risk a fall.
 Illness, procedures, medicines, or even just lying down too long can make you feel weak.
-As your health improves you will do more and more walking to avoid falling and hurting yourself.
-Please follow these guidelines.
+As your health improves you will do more and more walking.
+To avoid falling and hurting yourself, please follow these guidelines.

 - Wear shoes or non-skid slippers every time you get out of bed. - Call your nurse if you feel dizzy, weak or lightheaded.
-Don't get up by yourself. - Ask for help to go to the bathroom.
-Make sure the path to the bathroom is clear.
+Do not get up by yourself. - Call for assistance when you need to go to the bathroom.

-- Use only unmoving objects to help steady yourself.
+- Make sure the path to the bathroom is clear.
+Use only unmoving objects to help steady yourself.
 Do not use your IV pole, tray table, wheelchair or other objects that can move. - Use the handrails in the bathroom and hallway. - If you wear glasses or hearing aids, use them. - Keep important items within reach.
 This includes your call button or call bell.